skipglide/VSA-Project/README.md

 # VSA-Project

+Some random examples of VSA.
+Impliments linked lists and a pattern recognizer for raw text.

-Implimentation of Linked Lists using hyper dimensional computing principles.
+## Linked Lists

+Implimenting link lists is simple.